espanido

 • Unos zapatos están sucios. - Some shoes are dirty.

-• Una silla está en la cocina. - A chair is in the kitchen.
+• Una canción suena en la radio. - A song plays on the radio.